Affirm Your Beauty

 Louise Hay, one of the first women to speak of the power of affirmations said, “When you begin to say an affirmation to yourself, all the negative messages come to the surface, and then you get to see what’s in your way of loving yourself.”

 When you use affirmations, you are rewiring your mindset.
 You are learning to see yourself and your behavior differently.
 With repetition, you are able to make the changes.
 What you put your attention on will grow in your life.
-Do not become attached to when and how they will manifest.
+There are so many ways that affirmations can be used powerfully and effectively to give you a more positive, creative outlook and to help you achieve specific goals.

-A word of caution: do not use this technique in such a way that you feel like you are contradicting your true feelings.
+A word of caution: do not use affirmations in such a way that you contradict your true feelings.
 Do not use it when you are feeling upset or strongly negative or it will feel like you are repressing your emotions.
 Instead, use affirmations to help yourself become aware of and change your unconscious negative speech patterns, mental habits, and underlying assumptions.

 During the Day